Use Google Earth Engine (GEE) with SEPAL#

 If you need to upload a table as a ee.FeatureCollection:

-2. In the pop-up window that appears, select the file you want to upload from your computer (note: compatible formats include .csv, .json).
+2. In the pop-up window that appears, select the file you want to upload from your computer (note: compatible formats include .csv and .json).

-Once you’ve uploaded your assets, you can use them in SEPAL by copying and pasting the name of each anywhere SEPAL asks for an asset name.
+Once you’ve uploaded your assets, you can use them in SEPAL by copying and pasting the name of each whenever an asset name is requested from the interface.

-To find the asset name, go back to Assets in the Zone 1 pane and click on any asset in the list.
+To find the asset name, go back to Assets in the Zone 1 pane and select any asset in the list.
 The following pop-up window will appear: